All images courtesy of Mixed Media Works

 I’m a big fan of The Zombies.
 You must be too.
 How much of an influence have they been on OK Go as a band?

 Although I heard “Time of the Season” on the radio as a kid, I didn’t discover Odyssey and Oracle until I was in my 20s, and then it quickly became one of the most influential records in my life.
-In the two decades since I first heard it, I can’t think of a full album which has made such a big impact.
+In the two decades since I first heard it, I can’t think of a full album that has made such a big impact.

-When we left Capitol Records and hired our first full time employee, he astutely asked for some big picture direction: “Where are we trying to take this?
+When we left Capitol Records and hired our first full-time employee, he astutely asked for some big picture direction: “Where are we trying to take this?
 What do you want to be doing in 5 years?”
 And, though I felt guilty providing the least useful imaginable answer, what I said then still holds: I want to keep being surprised.
 The only thing I can say with any confidence is that in five years I’d like to look back and go, “Wow, I definitely wasn’t expecting this.”
-So far, I think that’s been true of any given 5 year window of our career and I hope we’re lucky enough for it to continue.
+So far, I think that’s been true of any given 5-year window of our career and I hope we’re lucky enough for it to continue.
 The only thing that feels like it’s been a fairly linear progression is our path from a narrow conception of what our job is (what is expected of bands, what type of things bands are allowed to make, what a “band” is, etc.) to a broader one that encompasses more “stuff.”
 In 1998 we definitely thought of ourselves in the well-defined categorical terms of the music industry we aspired to join.
 We were dudes who played instruments, and we wanted to tour and make albums, etc. We’ve gradually and progressively learned to think about our process abstractly enough that the instincts we used for navigating chords and melodies back then are now applied them to a much broader range of things — filmmaking, educational stuff, various projects in the general neighborhood of art and performance.

 Tell us about your songwriting process.
 Do your lyrics come from a personal place, or are you merely telling stories so to speak?

 With a few exceptions, everything we’ve written starts with the music, as opposed to the lyrics.
 As a listener, what matters to me in music is the indescribable tangle of feelings that *only* music can give you — the scratching of the itch that Herbie Hancock did for me so long ago.
 And though words can be a huge part of that, they’re never sufficient on their own (for me, at least).
-So it’s always felt like there’s no point in starting with anything other than the sounds, because until I stumble into a sonic combination that magically produces some incredible sensation in me, it’s not really “working” as music.
+So it’s always felt like there’s no point in starting with anything other than the sounds because until I stumble into a sonic combination that magically produces some incredible sensation in me, it’s not really “working” as music.
 So I struggle and struggle to build these balls of emotion that have no lyrics, and then when I get one I like, I’m stuck trying to reverse engineer lyrics into a melody.
 And then my first 10 passes at lyrics often flatten the magical ball into something really boring and pedantic.

 All of this is to say that I really dread writing lyrics.
-Usually I don’t feel connected to them unless they do come from a personal place, though there are exceptions.
+Usually, I don’t feel connected to them unless they do come from a personal place, though there are exceptions.

 Tim and I have been writing songs for a TV show, so the lyrical themes exist from the beginning of the process, and it feels like it flows much more effortlessly.
 So now I’m trying to convince myself to write more lyrics for OK Go songs in advance, and do the whole stumbling into surprise thing with them already in hand.
 We’ll see if it happens.